rChrisb/holbertonschool-low_level_programming/argc_argv/README.md

 ## <p align=center>`Tasks`</p>
 ## <p align=center>`0.
 It ain't what they call you, it's what you answer to`</p>
+Write a program that prints its name, followed by a new line.

+If you rename the program, it will print the new name, without having to compile it again You should not remove the path before the name of the program
 -------------------------------------------------
 ## <p align=center>`1.
 Silence is argument carried out by other means`</p>

 -------------------------------------------------
 ## <p align=center>`2.
 The best argument against democracy is a five-minute conversation with the average voter`</p>

 -------------------------------------------------
 ## <p align=center>`3.
 Neither irony nor sarcasm is argument`</p>

 -------------------------------------------------
 ## <p align=center>`4.
 To infinity and beyond`</p>

 -------------------------------------------------

 ## <p align=right>`Score: 100/100`</p>